Regeneration and Sustainability

 Resources funnel

 On the left, resources and ecosystem services are declining, while demand and pressures increase.
 It creates a squeeze.
-It’s unsustainable, where we were before Covid.
+It’s unsustainable.

 In the middle, in a sustainable society: we stop extracting, accumulating and degrading, and we share.
 These are the four sustainable conditions as defined by The Natural Step.

 On the right, once we are sustainable, we create ways to become regenerative.
-We improve, we restore nature and communities.
-Finding enhancing ways to do business is fun and rewarding.
+We enhance nature and communities.
+Finding ways to regenerate is fun and rewarding.

 Gardens at the core of the regeneration journey